Skip to main content

 - Reduce the likelihood that you continue to carry unpleasant feelings with you.

 You may decide to talk to your partner, family member or a friend.
-Alternatively, you may identify a health professional on the ward who you later feel comfortable talk to, or seek support outside of the hospital setting, such as a birth trauma counselling.
+Alternatively, you may choose to seek professional support.

 Consider the impacts upon your relationship

-Birth trauma can have a negative impact upon your relationship, particularly if your partner has been traumatised as well.
-Experiencing trauma can, for example, create confusion, distance and distress between a couple, and they can unknowingly continue to trigger each other long after the event.
-Relationship counselling can assist in these situations, by helping each partner to understand and learn how to respond to the other in a caring and supportive way, and ultimately support recovery.
+Birth trauma can impact your relationship, particularly if your partner has been traumatised as well.
+Experiencing trauma can, for example, create confusion, distance and distress between a couple.
+Relationship counselling can help support each partner to understand and learn how to respond to the other in a caring and supportive way.

 This can give you insight into what interventions were used and why.
-Whilst this may be painful to relive, it can help you to ‘fill in the blanks’, feel a sense of relief and closure.
+It can help you to ‘fill in the blanks’, and feel a sense of relief and closure.
 You can do this for example by talking to, or going through your notes with your midwife or obstetrician.

-If you would rather look at your notes on your own or with another health professional who may be able to get access to your medical records.
-The Office of the Australian Information Commissioner can help you work out how to go about making a request.
+If you would rather look at your notes on your own or with another health professional, the Office of the Australian Information Commissioner can help you work out how to go about making a request.

 Make a formal complaint

-If you feel that your trauma was caused by inadequate care by the healthcare professionals, making a formal complaint can also provide you with some sense of being heard and legitimising your experience.
-You can also consider reporting your complaint to the professional body which that professional is likely to be registered with.
-Give yourself time.
-Recovering from trauma and grief take time.
+If you feel that your trauma was caused by inadequate care by your healthcare professionals, making a formal complaint can provide you with some sense of being heard and legitimising your experience.
+You can also consider reporting your complaint to the professional body the health professional is registered with.

 Be gentle on yourself